How to store your rubbish

 - yoghurt pots and lids

 - fruit punnets (containers)

 - empty aerosols

-Remember to wash out any dirty food and drinks containers, squash items to save space and place items in the bin loose.
+Please wash dirty food and drink containers, squash items to save space, and place items loose in the bin.

 - grass cutting, plants and weeds